 - Introduction

-- Objective

-- Scope

-- Who should read this document

-- Assumptions

 - Installation Planning

-- Common Terminology

-- Installation Scenarios

 - Installing the Extensible Administration Console

-- Prerequisites

-- Install as a plugin

-- Installing an ACE in .war format from an archive file

 - Installing an Administration Console Extension in .car format from a repository

-- Instructions

 - Examples

-- Installing the HelloWorld ACE (.war file)

 - Customization

 - Architecture

-- Understanding Through Usecases

 - Class/Dependency Structure

 - How to Develop an Administrator Console Extension (ACE)

-- Different ways of structuring

-- Create a portlet

-- Add an AdminConsoleExtensionGBean

-- Putting it together

-- Deploying the application

-- Verifying installation

 - Sample Extension

 Introduction

 The Extensible Administration Console is a new Administration Console designed to mirror the flexibility of Geronimo's architecture.
 While the previous console was static, allowing configuration only for pre-defined components, the new Extensible Console changes dynamically with the components installed on your server.